SatyapalsinhRayjada/PotholeDetection/README.md

 To get started with this project, follow these steps:

 1. *Clone the Repository*: Use the following command to clone the repository to your local machine.
-[10:50, 07/10/2023] Satyapal: 2. *Install Dependencies*: Ensure you have Flutter and Dart installed.
+2. *Install Dependencies*: Ensure you have Flutter and Dart installed.
 Run the following commands in your project directory to install Flutter dependencies:
-[10:51, 07/10/2023] Satyapal: 3. *Configure the Environment*: Configure your Flutter environment and set up any necessary API keys or credentials required for the application to function properly.
+3. *Configure the Environment*: Configure your Flutter environment and set up any necessary API keys or credentials required for the application to function properly.

 4. *Run the Application*: Use the following command to run the application on your development environment.
-[10:51, 07/10/2023] Satyapal: ## Usage
+## Usage

 - Open the Pothole Detection app on your mobile device.
 - Register or log in to your account.